The Travelling Stranger In Istanbul Turkey or An Angel In Istanbul?

 Now – just a couple of years later, the streets of Istanbul are not so crowded.
-The tourists are few, and the travellers who stay certainly wouldn’t be blocked by crowds like we were that day.
+The tourists are few, and the travelers who stay certainly wouldn’t be blocked by crowds like we were that day.

 The Grand Bazaar is still packed with Turkish lamps, painted pottery and traditional wares for sale, as the seller waits in hope for a sale that day.
 But it is not packed with tourists.

-The events of their land and neighbouring lands in the past years has affected the Turks, but these individuals did not cause it.
+The events of their land and neighboring lands in the past years has affected the Turks, but these individuals did not cause it.
 They are the people who live here and life goes on with hope in their hearts that one day tourists will again crowd the streets.
 They need to feed their families and they continue to welcome you here.
 They cannot change the past, nor give you a promise about the future.

-As they pour you a coffee, and feed you your meal, take time to look at the person who serves you, for he too has a story to tell; a family to feed; a life and dreams; and a purpose on this earth – just like you.
+As they pour you a coffee and feed you your meal, take time to look at the person who serves you, for he too has a story to tell; a family to feed; a life and dreams; and a purpose on this earth – just like you.